 Eric and Katie also are leading the Bethany Global University missionary internship program.
 Ghana is one of nine international sites offered by BGU.
 The interns are training and studying to become full-time missionaries wherever God calls them.
 Currently, Eric and Katie are back home at Athey on sabbatical.

 Brent & Lindsay Wright

-A word from the Wrights: "The reservation is an area high in crime and drug and alcohol abuses, so we have found the most fertile ground to be in the jail.
+A word from the Wrights: “The reservation is an area high in crime and drug and alcohol abuses, so we have found the most fertile ground to be in the jail.
 Weekly Bible studies with the men and women separately have given us abundant opportunities to share God’s love, truth, and message of freedom with a fruitful harvest!
 In the few short years we’ve been here, we have seen the Lord’s faithfulness to open doors and hearts that were closed to the Gospel and provide a hunger for His Word.
 We feel so privileged that God allows us to share His love and truth with these wonderful people.
-Our hope and prayer is that hearts will continue to open to Jesus through His Word, so those who are lost and broken will find peace and grace in Christ.
-We are so thankful for and depend on your prayers!"
+Our hope and prayer is that hearts will continue to open to Jesus through His Word, so the lost and broken will find peace and grace in Christ.
+We are so thankful for and depend on your prayers!”

 These missionaries must remain anonymous because of the countries and circumstances in which they are serving.
 Please keep in prayer:

 Athey Creek partners with a family serving in Tibet.
 2021 is the C. Family’s 11th year in China.
 They have been able to use their businesses to further the Gospel, lead bible studies, and share the love of Jesus.
 Please pray for border restrictions, opportunities to open for good discussions, and their businesses to provide a way to share the Lord.